 Accessing Complex Text

-When students close read, they actively engage with complex texts and use strategies to think critically about and dig deeply into texts.
-As students read and reread the Shared Read in Wonders for different purposes, they learn to annotate, ask and answer questions about what they are reading, talk about text with partners, cite text evidence, and apply what they are learning about genre, comprehension, vocabulary, and writing.
-To equip all students with the tools they need to unlock complex text, the Shared Reads provide multiple opportunities for teaching, modeling, guided practice, and independent practice.
+When students close read, they actively engage with complex texts by thinking critically and digging deeper.
+As students read and reread the Shared Read in Wonders for different purposes, they learn to annotate, ask and answer arising questions, discuss the text with partners, cite text evidence, and apply what they are learning about genre, comprehension, vocabulary, and writing.
+Hear from Dr. Doug Fisher on the value of close reading of complex text.

-Research shows that the explicit teaching of phonemic awareness, phonics, and text reading fluency are the most successful ways to succeed in foundational skills.
+Research shows that explicit instruction for phonemic awareness, phonics, and text reading fluency are critical to building foundational skills.
 Wonders presents a sequence of research-aligned learning activities in its grade-level placements, sequences of instruction, and instructional guidance across phonemic awareness, phonics/decoding, and text reading fluency.

-Reading comprehension requires that students extract and construct meaning from text.
-Wonders provides lessons built around a high-quality collection of complex literary and informational texts, focused on both the natural and social worlds.
-Teachers using Wonders will find explicit, research-based lessons in vocabulary and other language skills, guidance for high-level, high-quality discussions, and well-designed lessons aimed at building the executive processes that can shift reading comprehension into high gear.
+Wonders provides explicit, research-based lessons in vocabulary and other language skills, guidance for high-level, high-quality discussions, and content aimed at building the executive processes that can shift reading comprehension into high gear.

-In the 21st century, it is not enough to be able to read, understand, and learn from the writing of others.
-Being able to communicate one’s own ideas logically and effectively is necessary, too.
 Research shows that reading and writing are reciprocal skills that strengthen one another.
-Wonders provides focused writing instruction in the following areas that help students improve their reading: writing foundations; quality writing for multiple purposes; the writing processes; and writing to enhance reading.
+Wonders provides focused writing instruction in the following areas to help students improve their reading: writing foundations, quality writing for multiple purposes, the writing processes, and writing to enhance reading.

 Quality of Instruction